 The Transformative Coaching Model #

-You can argue that transformation coaching is a ‘model’ itself.
-However, because it draws on so many other models, and is inherently client-focused, it doesn’t limit itself.
-Therefore, how transformational coaching is experienced by one client is likely quite different to that of another.
+You might say that transformative coaching is a ‘model’ itself but in fact it is more a philosophy and approach than a model.
+It draws on so many other models and is inherently client-focused.
+Therefore, how transformative coaching is experienced by one client is likely quite different to that of another.

-However, we work on the basis of five key principles:
+At Animas, we work on the basis of five key principles in transformative coaching:

 Transformative coaching is: